 Course Descriptions

-GEOS 102 : General Oceanography - NS, SM
+ESCI 102 : General Oceanography - NW

 Oceanography and its relationship to other fields; physical, chemical, biological, climatic, and geological aspects of the sea.
 Includes labs and field trips.
 (4)

-Study of the geologic environment and its relationship to humans, with emphasis on geologic features and processes that create hazards when encroached upon by human activity, including earthquakes, volcanic eruptions, landslides and avalanches, and solutions to problems created by these hazards.
+Study of the geologic environment and its relationship to humans, with emphasis on geologic features and processes that create hazards when encroached upon by human activity; including, earthquakes, volcanic eruptions, landslides and avalanches, and solutions to problems created by these hazards.
 Includes labs and field trips.
 (4)

 Study of the significant geologic features, processes, and history as illustrated by selected National Parks.
 Relationship between human history and geology and the impact of geology on our lives will be included.
 (4)